Beautiful Islands A Documentary

 Nature represents happiness and, most importantly, provides them with food and shelter.
 Their ways of life, though, are change because of climate change and, worst of all, their island will probably be the first one in the world to disappear from flooding.
 The island of Venice in Italy hasn’t fared any better.
 Venice is filled with historical landmarks that are threatened to be ruined by high tide flooding.
 Floodwaters from very high tides spill into all the tourist attractions and even into restaurants, shops and hotel, namely, the famous Hotel Danieli where everyone must wear boots in almost knee-deep water.
 A passionate worker at a glass factory explains that Veneticians have been making glassware for over one thousand years.
 In Shishmaref, a small village located on an island in the westernmost part of Alaska, suffers from melting ice caused by escalating temperatures.

 A Native Alaskan father explains the importance of land and sea as sources of food.
-Two parents give their account of how their son felt through the ice during a hunting trip and died because the ice was too thin.
+Two parents give their account of how their son fell through the ice during a hunting trip and died because the ice was too thin.
+Dashi was an expert skier and had dreamed of qualifying for the Olympics.
+There is a photo of him wearing a red, white and blue ski race suit even though he never got to the trials.
 Ice use to be found in Shishmaref through the month of July, but not anymore because of climate change—as one of the parents keenly, “When nature changes, the world changes.”
 Director Tomoko Kana wisely allows the images to speak for themselves sans a musical score, patronization, preachiness or the use of voice-over narrations.

 By filming the natives going about their daily lives, she puts a human face on the issue of climate change.
 The sounds and images of nature together with the historical landmarks and the sense of community and unique culture in each island show you precisely how valuable and vital those locations are.
 After all, we live in an ecosystem and a cosmopolitan where one small change can make a huge difference in the long run.